gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## ~~readonlyRecord~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `RR.Functor` instead of `RR.readonlyRecord` (where `RR` is from `import RR from 'fp-ts/ReadonlyRecord'`)

 **Signature**